PaulWinston15/Intranet/README.md

-This [Link](https://www.techtarget.com/whatis/definition/intranet) perfectly summarizes the definition of a URL
+This [Link from TechTalk](https://www.techtarget.com/whatis/definition/intranet) perfectly summarizes the definition of a URL

 It discusses the benefits of having an Intranet for within the organization.